lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 and Hare Algorithm) is useful when dealing with cyclic linked lists.
 By moving at different rates, the algorithm proves that the two pointers are either going to meet eventually or one will reach the end of the list.
-That is, the fast pointer should catch the slow pointer once both the pointers are in a cyclic loop.
+That is, the fast pointer should catch up to the slow pointer if both the pointers are in a cyclic loop.

 If the list has $n$ nodes, then in $\leq n$ steps, either the fast pointer will find the end of the list, or there is a loop and the slow